kiwindyy/CityCouncilAttendance/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGPT (free), specifically in documents of 00-simulate_data and 02-data_cleaning.
+Aspects of the code were written with the help of the ChatGPT 4o, specifically to help generate the graphs in paper.qmd and how to cite references in a qmd file.